Difference between electrical and electronics (2024)

 We are living in the age of wireless communication.
 Where everything depends on signals.
 Signals carry the data.

 For example, your phone.
 It is connected to the internet because of the signal.
 You talk to your friends because of signals.
+You turn off your AC while you are away from home.

 So to work with signals we need to process them try to modulate them and extract the data back from them.
 This is all possible because of electronics.

-12. High frequency
+11. High frequency

 By high frequency, I mean the frequency in the range of 3-30MHz.
 But we have a higher frequency spectrum as well that we work with.
 The state of research is going on for 5 and 6G.

-We design high frequency circuits in the electronics domain which is not something you will be doing if you want to master electrical engineering.
+We design high-frequency circuits in the electronics domain which is not something you will be doing if you want to master electrical engineering.

 13. Applications